Tuberculosis (TB) in Children

 Treatment may include:

 Patients usually begin to improve within a few weeks of the start of treatment.
-After two weeks of treatment with the correct medications, the patient is not usually contagious, provided that treatment is carried through to the end, as prescribed by a doctor.
+After 2 weeks of treatment with the correct medications, the patient is not usually contagious, provided that treatment is carried through to the end, as prescribed by a doctor.